physical-biology-of-chromatin/LatticePoly/README.md

 ./bin/lat data/input.cfg
 ~~~

-Note that the polymer chain and lattice dimensions are currently hard-coded in the `include/globals.hpp` header to exploit the performance gains of static arrays.
-Changing their respective values thus requires a full code recompilation.
+Note that the lattice dimension is currently hard-coded in the `include/globals.hpp` header to exploit the performance gains of static arrays.
+Changing its value thus requires a full code recompilation.
 Recompilation and execution may be both achieved through the single command

 ~~~shell
 make run